-The range of attenuation and SNR conditions reported in the literature is rather wide and varies depending on ecosystem type, the scalar of interest, data processing, a configuration of instruments, and setup of EC system.
-Ibrom et al. (2007a) examined fluxes of water vapour and CO_2 measured over a temperate forest, both of which were disturbed by noise in the high-frequency range of power spectra (see their Fig. 2).
-They identified an f_c of CO_2 as low as 0.325 Hz (i.e. ca. $\tau = 0.5$ s), indicating strong attenuation, while H_2O showed even stronger attenuation which increased with relative humidity to up to 0.010 Hz (i.e. ca. $\tau = 16$ s) due to the sorption/ desorption effects on the sampling line internal walls.
+The range of attenuation and SNR conditions reported in the literature is rather wide and varies depending on ecosystem type, the scalar of interest, data processing, a configuration of instruments, and set-up of the EC system.
+Ibrom et al. (2007a) examined fluxes of water vapour and CO2 measured over a temperate forest, both of which were disturbed by noise in the high-frequency range of power spectra (see their Fig. 2).
+They identified an f_c of CO2 as low as 0.325 Hz (i.e. ca. $\tau = 0.5$ s), indicating strong attenuation, while H2O showed even stronger attenuation which increased with relative humidity to up to $0.010\,\mathrm{Hz}$ (i.e. ca. $\tau=16\,\mathrm{s}$) due to the sorption/desorption effects on the sampling line internal walls.
 Langford et al. (2015) reviewed SNR values of various gases published in many studies.
-In their comprehensive analysis (their Fig. 4), the majority of the half-hourly datasets of isoprene and acetone, measured with quadrupole-based Proton Transfer Reaction-Mass Spectrometer (PTR-MS, Ionicon Analytik GmbH, Austria) above broad-leaf woodland, roughly showed SNRs of 0.5, 0.3, respectively, and benzene measured (with the same instrument) in the urban environment showed a SNR of 0.3.
-Additionally, N_2O measured with an older tunable diode laser (Aerodyne Research Inc., Billerica, MA, USA) over managed grassland showed a SNR of one.
-Rannik et al. (2016) examined the random uncertainties in fluxes measured over forest, lake and peatland ecosystems in the Boreal region.
-According to their unpublished calculations, the SNRs of CO_2 and H_2O measured with an infrared gas
+In their comprehensive analysis (their Fig. 4), the majority of the half-hourly datasets of isoprene and acetone, measured with a quadrupole-based proton transfer reaction-mass spectrometer (PTR-MS, Ionicon Analytik GmbH, Austria) above broad-leaf woodland, roughly showed SNRs of 0.5 and 0.3, respectively, and benzene measured (with the same instrument) in the urban environment showed an SNR of 0.3.
+Additionally, N2O mea-

 Figure 7.
-Time constants calculated using the cospectral approach, i.e. $CSA{\sqrt{H},sync}$, for several low-pass filtering condition (τ{LPF} =0.1 - 0.5 s) as a function of signal-to-noise ratio (SNR) over the range 10-1.1, which correspond to the amount of noise (e.g. 10-90 %).
-The solid black line represents the medians, while the shaded areas represent inter-quartile ranges.
+Time constants calculated using the cospectral approach, i.e. $CSA{\sqrt{H}, sync}$, for several low-pass filtering conditions ($\tau{LPF} = 0.1-0.5 \, s$) as a function of signal-to-noise ratio (SNR) over the range 10-1.1, which corresponds to the amount of noise (e.g. 10 %-90 %).
+The solid black line represents the medians, while the shaded areas represent interquartile ranges.
 The dashed line corresponds to the expected value (τ{LPF}), which was used for the artificial low-pass filtering.